 For small kidney stones, drinking at least two or three quarts of water a day helps the body pass the stones during urination.
-The doctor may provide a special cup to catch the stone when it passes so it can be sent for analysis.
+Your doctor may provide a special cup to catch the stone when it passes so it can be sent for analysis.
 You may require hospitalization to receive IV fluids if you're having a hard time keeping fluids down.

 Your doctor may prescribe you medications to help you pass your kidney stones during urination.
 He or she may also recommend that you take pain medication.

 - Very large or growing larger

 - Causing bleeding or damage to the kidney